ickerwx/pwdtools/README.md

 # pwdtools

-few alias that will save you time if you work on linux
+few alias that will save you time if you work on Linux

 # Install
 ```sh